dhurlburtusa/shortcuts/nextjs/nextjs-notes.md

 - Static marketing pages.
 - Static blog.
-- Dashboards (really?)
+- Dashboards (Really?
+Dashboards?
+Those are usually data driven).

 Referred to as:

-- Static site generation (SSG)
+- Static site generation (SSG).
-- Static generation
+- Static generation.
-- Static websites
+- Static websites.

 The page is rendered to static HTML when `next build` is ran. `next build` will output the HTML into a `.html` file and that file will be served consistently without changes.